 To activate the feature, momentarily depress the TAPE AMS button.
-Then, press either REW (for the
+Then, press either REW (for the beginning of the current selection) or FF (to advance to the next selection).
+The tape deck stops and returns to play mode when the AMS circuit senses a blank section on the tape.

-In order to ensure proper operation of the AMS feature, the tape MUST have a blank section of at least 4 seconds duration between programs.
+In order to ensure proper operation of the AMS feature, the tape MUST have a blank section of at least four seconds duration between programs.